 Our world today is full of rapid, unpredictable changes and complex inter-dependencies.
 Traditional organizational models—which are built on efficiency and optimizing predictable systems—are no longer suited for these new challenges.
 In “Team of Teams”, General Stanley McChrystal presents a new way of thinking and leading that allows organizations to adapt and innovate nimbly in a complex world.
 In our Team of Teams summary, we’ll briefly outline these powerful ideas in 3 parts: complicated vs complex environments, command vs team structures, and how to build a team of teams.
-For more details, examples and tips, do get our complete book summary bundle. in text, infographic and audio formats.
+For more details, examples and tips, do check out our book summary bundle in pdf/mp3 infographic, text and audio formats!

 General McChrystal was the commander of the US Joint Special Operations Task Force activated to address the growing threat of Al Qaeda in Iraq.
 Despite having some of the best fighters, intelligence, training and technology, the Task Force struggled against the unstructured operations of Al Qaeda and the complex environment.
 It was forced to fundamentally change the way it operated, and found success after it shifted from a from a command-and-control system to a team-of-teams model.

 After leaving the service in 2010, McChrystal continued his work in this area, and discovered that the Team of Teams model is applicable to various complex environments from businesses to non-governmental organizations.
 In our full 13-page summary, we’ll provide more details of the Task Force’s learning experience, alongside other useful examples.
 Now, let’ take a quick look at what the Team of Teams model entails.

 Most of our current management models came from the industrial age, where it was possible to break down complicated systems (with many moving parts) into linear, deterministic and measurable relationships.